heispapijay/nasa-project-v0/README.md

 ---
 ## <a name=future-enhancement>🚀 Future Enhancement</a>

+### **1. Advanced State Management**
-👉 **Download Assets**:
+  - **Download Assets**:
-  - Allowing users to download assets to their local devices and view anytime.
+    In the future, users will be able to download assets to their local devices for offline viewing.
+This feature will allow users to access and interact with content even when not connected to the internet.

-👉 **Advanced Filtering**:
+  - **Advanced Filtering**:
-  - Allow users to filter results by date range, media type, or collection.
+    We plan to implement advanced filtering options.
+Users will be able to filter assets by specific date ranges, or even by collections, to refine their search results and find relevant content more efficiently.

-👉 **Favorite Assets**:
+  - **Favorite Assets**:
-  - Enabling users to save favorite items for them to view later.
+    This feature will enable users to save their favorite assets for later viewing.
+Users can mark assets they like and return to them anytime.

+---

+### **2. Local Storage Integration**

+In this update, we have introduced a system to **persist search results and history** even when the user navigates away or refreshes the page.

+  - **Search Results Persistence**:
+    - Search results are now stored in **local storage**.
+When a user performs a search, the results are saved, ensuring that the user can come back to the same results even after a page reload or navigation.
+    - This feature enhances user experience by making the app feel faster and more consistent.

+  - **Search History**:
+    - We’ve also implemented **search history** functionality.
+The last few searches are stored in local storage, so users can quickly revisit their previous queries without retyping.
+    - Users can see a list of recent searches and select one to perform again, making the app more convenient and efficient to use.